cortex-js/cortex-js.github.io/kb-compute-engine.md

 (See [Naming Constraints for Elements and Arguments](#naming-constraints-for-elements-and-arguments) for rules on argument names.)

-If a named argument is used, the input arguments must be enclosed in parentheses, even if there is only one argument.

 For example, `(x: integer) -> integer` is a function that takes a single named argument `x` of type `integer` and returns an `integer`.

-### Optional Argument
+### Optional Arguments

-An optional argument is indicated by a question mark after its type.
+A function signature can include **optional arguments**, which are arguments that may or may not be provided when calling the function.
+An optional argument is indicated by a question mark immediately after its type.

 For example `(integer, integer?) -> integer` indicates a function literal accepting one or two integers as input and returning an integer.